This article was last updated on June 21, 2023.

 Studies show that eating a heart-healthy diet External Site may benefit both your body and your brain.
 In general, these diets are low in fat, saturated fat and cholesterol, and high in fruits, vegetables and low-fat dairy.
 Brain-boosting diets also focus on whole grains, poultry, fish and nuts.

 Want to give your brain a boost?
-Try these 15 foods that are proven to help boost memory, mood, concentration and overall clarity.
+Try these 15 foods that are proven to help boost memory, mood, concentration and overall clarity External Link.

 Dark green vegetables have been shown to slow development of dementia in women.
 Give it a try with this recipe for a strawberry spinach salad.

-Rich in omega-3 fatty acids, wild-caught salmon contains less fat and more protein than farm-raised salmon, and helps your brain develop tissue for increasing your brainpower.
+Wild-caught salmon contains less fat and more protein than farm-raised salmon.
+It's also rich in omega-3 fatty acids External Link, which help your brain increase its learning, memory, cognitive well-being and blood flow.
 Work it into your diet tonight with a recipe for wild salmon with avocado salsa.

 Egg yolks are rich in choline, a nutrient that improves memory and minimizes fatigue.

-A daily cup of joe is good for your brain because it contains antioxidants.
+A daily cup of joe is good for your brain because it contains antioxidants and typically caffeine External Link.
 Drink in moderation and stay away from sweeteners and fatty products.

 Walnuts are rich in omega-3 fatty acids, while almonds contain natural mood-enhancing neurotransmitters.
 But, don’t go nuts — a handful a day will do you good.